insharahmani/Restaurant/README.md

 Dashboard: Interactive visualizations using Power BI/Excel/Python (based on your tools used).

 Technologies Used
-Python – For data cleaning and preprocessing (Pandas, NumPy)

 Excel – For tabular data organization and pivot table summaries

 SQL – (If used) For querying structured data